SazinSamin/Samin_Reading_Room/Algorithm/Dynamic Programming/Test/README.md

 ## Recursion VS Dynamic
-This test based on HackerRank problem -> https://www.hackerrank.com/challenges/recursion-in-c/problem
+This test based on HackerRank problem -> https://www.hackerrank.com/challenges/recursion-in-c/problem Test case 12 is best for testing this programe...
+Below that case
+14
+4 47 98

 #### Code has written in recursive & dynamic procedure method.
 ##### We have test two methods 20 times, see the execution time difference
       - Intel Core i5 8250